-Section XI of the Order also now requires that the Permittees employ objective methods to individually evaluate trained personnel.
+Section XI of the Order also now requires that the Permittees employ objective methods to evaluate trained personnel.
 It also now requires that training records be maintained for a minimum of three years.
-A registry or similar mechanism is also required to facilitate tracking and reporting for the Principal Permittees and to permit training records to follow staff that change employment between different Permittees.
-The training program must be reviewed and updated annually to achieve continual improvement.
-The Permittees may implement a single training program, individual programs, or some hybrid of the two.
+A registry or similar mechanism is also encouraged to facilitate tracking and reporting for the Principal Permittees and to permit training records to follow staff that change employment between different Permittees.
+The training program must be reviewed and updated once every two years.The Permittees may implement a single training program, individual programs, or some hybrid of the two.
 Therefore, the review and update may occur collectively, coordinated by the Principal Permittee, or be performed individually by each Permittee according to how the training program is implemented.

 RATIONALE FOR WATERSHED MANAGEMENT PLANS